TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/FrontendsBackends/Index.rst

    On the contrary performance of :code:`get()` and :code:`set()` operations. is good and scales well.
-Of course if many entries have to be handled, this might still slow down after a while and a different storage strategy should be used (e.g. RAM disks, battery backed up RAID systems or SSD hard disks).
+Of course if many entries have to be handled, this might still slow down after a while and a different storage strategy should be used (for example RAM disks, battery backed up RAID systems or SSD hard disks).

 .. _caching-backend-file-options: